Federity/.github/profile/README.md

 - Push updates (not data!)
 - Verify & merge contributions

+## 🔐 Zero-Knowledge Proofs – Training Verified, Data Hidden 🛡️

+A **Zero-Knowledge Proof (ZKP)** lets a contributor prove that they’ve trained a machine learning model on their private data **without actually revealing the data.**

+✅ Your updates are **verified** as legit, but no one can see your data.
+✅ Prevents **fraud**—ensures real contributions without revealing secrets.
+✅ **Privacy first** – Keeps all training data hidden from others.

+This ensures **Federity remains 100% private while still allowing global collaboration.**

 ##🔹 Train smarter.
 Collaborate securely.
 Own your work.
 Federity makes machine learning truly private. 🚀